Limits and possibilities of refractive index in atomic systems: Introduction

 \section{Introduction}

 The values of the refractive index most commonly observed in nature are positive and on the order of 1.
 Finding materials with an unusual refractive index -- very high, zero, or negative -- has long been a subject of interest; of course, to be of practical use, it should be accompanied by low absorption.
 It was proposed that quantum interference effects could be used to create an enhanced index of refraction with no absorption in $\Lambda$-type atoms \cite{Scully,Dowling-Bowden}.
-However, it was later noted that at the densities required for such methods, quantum corrections such as cooperative effects must be considered, which diminish the promise of the original proposals \cite{Y-F, F-Y,Fleischhauer}.
+However, it was later noted that at the densities required for such methods, quantum corrections such as cooperative effects must be considered \cite{Y-F, F-Y,Fleischhauer}, which can dramatically diminish the promise of the original proposals.
 For example, radiation trapping effectively decreases the effects of coherence.
+Moreover, a new article \cite{chang21} reveals that densities that are effective for increasing the index of refraction are severely limited due to disorder effects even if the real densities are very high and nonlinear effects are disregarded.

 Since then, there have been increasing efforts to modify the index of refraction of a system or to attain a particular value through the design of metamaterials \cite{meta1,meta2,meta3} or control by external fields \cite{Kastel,density1,fieldcontrol,Marina}.
-Such unusual values for the index have been suggested for use in various applications; for example, a negative index could be used to implement cloaking \cite{cloaking,cloaking2,cloaking3,cloaking4} or to create a ``perfect lens" with infinite resolution \cite{ni,lens}, while a medium with a large index decreases the wavelength of light traveling through it, which could be useful in optical imaging \cite{nanooptics}.
+Unusual values for the index have been suggested for use in various applications; for example, a negative index could be used to implement cloaking \cite{cloaking,cloaking2,cloaking3,cloaking4} or to create a ``perfect lens'' with infinite resolution \cite{ni,lens}, while a medium with a large index decreases the wavelength of light traveling through it, which could be useful in optical imaging \cite{nanooptics}.

+Let us briefly clarify what we mean by ``high index of refraction'' in the rest of this article: the real part of the atomic electric susceptibility -- and thus the index of refraction -- are strongly frequency-dependent, especially close to resonance.
+Thus, the first necessity of finding a very high positive or negative susceptibility is to ensure that the maxima and minima of the susceptibility spectrum are high.
+This is what is studied in this article.
+Selecting optimal detuning from resonance and making sure that the respective absorption value is close to zero would be the second step.
+This has been treated, however, in depth in the articles cited above.